estebanways/back-up-and-restore-custom-directories/README.md

 ```

-After you restore your `~/.ssh` directory, you should immediately run the following commands to make sure your private keys are secure.
+If after restoring your `~/.ssh` directory you do not see the correct file permissions, you should immediately run the following commands to make sure your private keys are secure.
 SSH will refuse to use keys that have overly permissive settings.

 ```shell
 chmod 700 ~/.ssh